jamescoggan/AndroidThingsWorkshop/task_two_assistant_cloud_functions.md

 ## Setting up the Webhook

 - Open the Fulfillment tab
-- Add the dialogflowFirebaseFulfillment function you copied above
+- Add the dialogflowFirebaseFulfillment function URL you copied above

 ![](images/fulfillment.png)

 - On the top right of the page you can try your new intent
 - Write `Temperate at home`
 - You will get an error, the reason for that is that we haven't implemented any DialogFlow answer on our function

 ## Implementing the DialogFlow logic in your cloud function